Physics-informed neural networks for parameter learning of wildfire spreading: Physics-informed neural networks for inverse optimization

 with,

-where $\lambda_{\rm S}$ and $\lambda_{\rm U}$ are non-negative penalty terms (loss weights) for the supervised and unsupervised loss functions (equal to the value 1.0 in our case studies).
-The selection of these two penalty terms can be either carried out via a trial-and-error procedure (user-defined) or tuned automatically to speed up convergence.
+where $\lambda_{\rm S}$ and $\lambda_{\rm U}$ are non-negative penalty terms (loss weights) for the supervised and unsupervised loss functions, respectively, which balance the contribution of each sub-loss term.
+In our case studies, these values are set to 1.0.
+Although extensive experiments have been conducted (across all case studies presented herein) using various values for these weights, the final results demonstrate the robustness of PiNNs in parameter identification without overemphasizing any specific component of the problem.
+These weights help guide the optimization process by smoothing the loss landscape, leading to improved convergence and stability during training.
+Overall, our selection ensures that the model effectively learns the underlying physical laws while appropriately fitting the observed data and boundary-initial conditions.
+Additionally, the selection of these two penalty terms can be either carried out via a trial-and-error procedure (user-defined) or tuned automatically to speed up convergence.
 The notations $N_D, N_{PDE}$, and $N_{B,I}$ correspond to the total number of sampling points for each part of the loss function.

 In summary, PiNNs typically consist of: (i) a conventional multi-layer neural network (physics-uninformed predictor); (ii) the residual constraints of the dynamic system (physics-informed part), simultaneously accounting for both boundary and initial conditions; and (iii) a total loss function (data-driven fitting cost criterion).
-This seamless architecture between these components is illustrated in the right part of \Cref{fig:PiNN_Diagram}.
+This seamless architecture connecting these components is illustrated in the right portion of \Cref{fig:PiNN_Diagram} and is applied identically in both the simulated and real case studies.
 The ultimate objective (under the concept of the inverse optimization problem) is to learn the best-fit values for both the unknown model parameters, denoted as $\bm{\theta}^{*} = [\mathbf{D}^{{*}^\T}\,\, \mathbf{u}^{{*}\T}\,\,\textnormal{U}^{{*}}]^\T$, and the weights and biases, denoted as $\mathbf{A}^{*} = \{\W^{\ell^*}, \, \b^{\ell^*}\}_{1 \leq\ell \leq L}$, by minimizing the total loss function \eqref{eq:Loss_function} during training.
 This can be formulated as:

 The underlying optimization problem is highly non-linear and non-convex within a high-dimensional parameter space, provided that the activation functions in each neuron of the ANN are nonlinear operators.
-However, it can be readily solved through algorithmic differentiation and the employment of batch methods, such as SGD, Adam, or L-BFGS, which leverages Hessian information.
+However, it can be readily solved through algorithmic differentiation and the employment of batch methods, such as SGD, Adam, or L-BFGS, the latter leverages Hessian information.